Skip to main content

 Node or composed spellcrafting remains deferred proposal-only material unless a committed design doc says otherwise.
 Do not present it as live source syntax or canon.

-Generated Stand-In Headers
+Generated Headers

 When a Generated/ file cites a source relationship, only these header shapes are valid: